iceablemedia/boldr-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.21 =
+January 2nd, 2013
+* Updated tags for WordPress 3.8: fixed-layout and responsive-layout
+* Updated screenshot to 880x660px for WordPress 3.8

 = 1.1.20 =
 December 13th, 2013